pyiron/pyiron_atomistics/docs/faq.md

 job_vasp.structure[0] = my_fe
 ```

-## How to use VASP tags which are not supported by pyiron?
+## How to use VASP tags which are not supported by pyiron_atomistics?
 The underlying input of any simulation code in pyiron can be directly accessed.
 For VASP you can change the `INCAR`
 parameters using the VASP specific syntax: